entrilas/shipping-calculator/README.md

 Problem
 ----------------------------
-Here, at Vinted, our members call themselves 'Vinties' and shopping at Vinted even has its own term - 'to vint'.
-And our member does vint a lot.
-Naturally, when something is purchased, it has to be shipped and Vinted provides various shipping options to its members across the globe.
-However, let's focus on France.
-In France, it is allowed to ship via either 'Mondial Relay' (MR in short) or 'La Poste' (LP).
-While 'La Poste' provides usual courier delivery services, 'Mondial Relay' allows you to drop and pick up a shipment at a so-called drop-off point, thus being less convenient, but cheaper for larger packages.

 Each item, depending on its size gets an appropriate package size assigned to it:

   * S - Small, a popular option to ship jewelry